containerd/containerd/docs/content-flow.md

 The labels on the manifest also begin with `containerd.io/gc.ref`, indicating that they are used to control garbage collection.
 A manifest has several "children".
 These normally are the config and the layers.
 We want to ensure that as long as the image remains around, i.e. the manifest, the children do not get garbage collected.
-Thus, we have labels referencing each child, `containerd.io/gc.ref.content.<index>`.
+Thus, we have labels referencing each child:
+* `containerd.io/gc.ref.content.config` references the config
+* `containerd.io/gc.ref.content.l.<index>` reference the layers

 In our example, the manifest is `sha256:9bb13890319dc01e5f8a4d3d0c4c72685654d682d568350fd38a02b1d70aee6b`, and the labels are as follows.